dbierer/php-class-notes/php-i-may-2023.md

 x  * Please change form name to "days" instead of "gender"
 * General Note:
   * Code blocks are hard to read
+  * Last section (Language Updates): already in the course